plone/jenkins.plone.org/docs/source/setup.rst

 .. code-block:: shell

-    $ jenkins-jobs --conf jenkins.ini.in test jobs.yml -o output
+    $ jenkins-jobs --conf jobs/config.ini.in test jobs/jobs.yml -o output

 .. note::
    A folder named ``output`` should contain one file per each jenkins job configured on jobs.yml

-Create your own ``jenkins.ini`` by copying it from ``jenkins.ini.in``:
+Create your own ``jobs/config.ini`` by copying it from ``jobs/config.ini.in``:

 .. code-block:: shell

-    $ cp jenkins.ini.in jenkins.ini
+    $ cp jobs/config.ini.in jobs/config.ini

-Add your own credentials to jenkins.ini.
+Add your own credentials to jobs/config.ini.
 You can find them when you log into Jenkins and copy your API token (e.g. http://jenkins.plone.org/user/tisto/configure).